CellProfiler/tutorials/Translocation/Translocation.md

 </p>

+You can also save your training set and/or classifer model for future reference or to make changes later; do so by going to *File &gt; Save Training Set* or *File &gt; Save Classifier Model*

 7)  **Saving the scores to the measurement database for visualization**

 Now that we have successfully scored our experiment, we will save the